lanl/Theseus/README.md

 - x, y, and z: are the sperical coordinates for the ecliptic longitude and latitude and are used for PPR and GAM regression
 - wt_pix: is proportional to the size of the pixel (area on a unit sphere) where larger pixels are near ecliptic_latitude 0 and smaller pixels are near ecliptic latitudes -90 and 90

-Xpsf is a nrow(Xobs) by nrow(Xpix) sparse matrix where each entry is non-neagative and each row sums to 1.
+**Xpsf** is a nrow(Xobs) by nrow(Xpix) sparse matrix where each entry is non-neagative and each row sums to 1.
 It is used to relate the unblurred sky map to the blurred binned direct events

-KK is an nrow(Xpix) by nrow(Xpix) sparse matrix where each entry is non-negative and each row sums to 1.
+**KK** is an nrow(Xpix) by nrow(Xpix) sparse matrix where each entry is non-negative and each row sums to 1.
 It is used to relate the unblurred sky map to the blurred sky map

-ibex_palette is a four column data frame:
+**ibex_palette** is a 4 column data frame:
 - red: red numeric value
 - green: green numeric value
 - blue: blue numeric value